 Do the Same Thing on the Same Days

 Once you get used to your routine it just comes naturally.
-Plus it helps you to keep track of the days as they sometimes blur when you are a work from home mom.
+I find that routines like this are helpful to keep the days from blurring together like they sometimes do.

 Schedule a Day Off